Simple Creamy Mashed Potatoes

 • It’s always a good idea to cook the potatoes in cold water: This ensures that the potatoes cook evenly instead of putting them into boiling water.

 • Cut potatoes before boiling.
-Don’t boil them whole because large, whole potatoes cook unevenly.
-So instead, cut your potatoes into evenly sized smaller pieces for quick and even boiling.
-I usually peel mine because I don’t want to have to worry about peeling them while they are hot
+Don’t boil them whole for this recipe because large, whole potatoes cook unevenly.
+So instead, cut your ptatoes into evenly sized smaller pieces for quick and even boiling.
+I usually peel mine because I don’t want to have to worry about peeling them while they are hot unless you are use a ricer.

 • Don’t let the potatoes cool before mashing - you want to start mashing as soon as possible after they’ve been boiled and drained for easy and effective mashing.